 3. Costa Rica

-Costa Rica, with its long-standing economic and political stability, has one of the largest markets for native English speakers in the continent.
+Costa Rica, with its long-standing economic and political stability, has one of the largest markets for native English speakers in Central America, which in case you didn’t know, is actually part of North America.
 It is definitely one of the better countries for an English language teacher looking for work as salaries are reasonable, and cost of living is economic.
 One slight negative here is that due to this country’s popularity, the competition for jobs here can be a bit tougher.
 Even though Costa Rica is less “wild” than other South American countries, it can be a great place to live for those who prefer a slower pace of life.

 Since the English language is held in high regard here, you can find decent job opportunities in both high schools and universities.
 Of course, it goes without saying that private language schools and teaching corporate executives will let you get the best experience regarding monetary gain as well as satisfaction.